Indiana University Indianapolis

 There are many, many examples of such differences in meanings that make life experience so unique for all the human groups around the world.
 For example, English has tenses built into our verb forms, so we automatically think in terms of time (being "punctual", "time is money", "make the time", etc.).
 But Algonquian Indian languages do not have tenses (though they cannot express time in other ways), but rather have "animate" and "inanimate" verb forms, so they automatically think in terms of whether things around them have a life essence or not.
 So when Cree Indians do not show up for a medical appointment, Anglo health care workers may explain this as being "present-oriented" (or "lazy", "stupid", etc.), since we normally cannot think except in terms of time frames.
 But this is the essence of ethnocentrism, since we would be imposing a time frame where none exists.

 The assumptions we make about others' experience can involve false negative judgments, reflected in the common definition of ethnocentrism.
 For example, Anglos may observe Cree Indians sitting around a camp not doing obvious work that is needed and see Crees as "lazy".
-Westerners generally value "being busy" (industriousness), and so may not appreciate the Cree capacity to relax and not be compelled to pursue some activities of a temporary nature... nor realize how much effort is put into other activities like hunting and trapping.
+Westerners generally value "being busy" (industriousness), and so may not appreciate the Cree capacity to relax and not be compelled to pursue some activities of a temporary nature... nor realize how much effort they put into other activities like hunting and trapping.

 Assumptions can also reflect false positive attitudes about others' ways.
-For example, we in urban industrial society frequently think of Cree Indians as being "free of the stresses of modern society," but this view fails to recognize that there are many stresses in their way of life, including the threat of starvation if injured while checking a trap line a hundred miles from base camp or when game cycles hit low ebbs.
+For example, we in urban industrial society frequently think of Cree Indians as being "free of the stresses of modern society, " but this view fails to recognize that there are many stresses in their way of life, including the threat of starvation if injured while checking a trap line a hundred miles from base camp or when game cycles hit low ebbs.
 False positive assumptions are just as misleading as false negative assumptions.

 Examples of such biases abound in our own communities, as well as around the world.
 When you think about your own experience with people from other ethnic groups and with attitudes expressed about relations with other countries, what assumptions come to your mind where you may have imposed your own views and feelings about life on their experience?